Buidlr/YouTube/README.md

 # SuperPhiz's how-to videos for installing Ethereum 2 Testnet Clients (And eventually mainnet clients!)

-Please refer to this page to find the most up-to-date version of any of my videos.
-I am working to re-make them any time something is out of date.
+Please refer to this page to find the most up-to-date version of any of video I've developed.

 |Date|Link|Status|
 |----|-----|-----|